CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 You will mix the sauce in a bowl and roughly chop the mint and dill.
 The mint and dill tastes best when on top of the sauce.
 - half mayo, half lemon greek yogurt
 - raw onion, finely chopped
-- cholua garlic hot sauce
+- cholula garlic hot sauce
 - salt

 -----